-- On personal social media sites, identify your views as your own.
+Acknowledge who you are and if you are representing Missouri State University when posting on a social media site.
+On personal social media sites, identify your views as your own.
 If you identify yourself as a Missouri State University faculty or staff member online, it should be clear that the views expressed are not necessarily those of the institution.

 Anything you post in your role as a Missouri State University employee reflects on the institution; be professional and respectful at all times on your social media site, and do not engage in arguments or extensive debates on your site.

 Social media requires constant monitoring and coordination.
 If your unit lacks the resources to check your social media presences at least a few minutes each day and to post fresh content several times a week, please reconsider before opening any new social media accounts.
 With social media, you get out of it what you put into it.
 If your page is inactive, users will notice and no longer engage with you on that site.